zhutoutoutousan/A-study-note-as-a-beginner/_ENTRY.md

 #considerdisperse
 #considermerge
 #considerrename
-## Unranked
+## PLAN FOR THE NEXT STAGE
+- Basic time frame: 30 months
-#possibleacademiadirection: Data of inner drives for picking the master major
+- #possibleacademiadirection: Data of inner drives for picking the master major
+  - Every moment you find a way to solve the existential problem always end up with being pulled back to the world of research, which is self-explanatory as per 2021/11/24
+  - Prerequisites --> Complexity Science
+    - Existential sophistication
+    - Science sophistication
+      - Mathematics: Higher-order Topology/Network Topology --> To mathematics roadmap
+        - This might become your life-time pursuit at the later stage
+    - IT sophistication
+    - Language sophistication
-#activeproject
+- #activeproject
 # Explore the definition of **study framework**
 ## Basic idea
 - Theoretical